bmdeeal/quig/readme.txt

 An empty.quig and empty.png file are in the examples folder, demonstrating the minimum requirements to create a quig program. empty.quig just has the two required functions, and empty.png is entirely filled with the transparent color (#FF00FF, 255,0,255).

+quig-ui can create a new, empty game for you: with no file loaded, click 'Create new game', choose a location to save to, and then click 'Create new quig game'.

 ===
 Command reference (it's quite short!):